Afternoon Tea dates will be posted at 10 am on the following dates:

 #teafestpa #PAteafestival

-Tickets are $15.00 in advance or $18.00 day of event.
-Tickets will be available via Event Brite on July 1st.
+Tickets are $15.00 in advance or $18.00 the day of the event.
+Tickets will be available via Humanitix on July 1st.
 If you want to avoid service fees, stop in at The Rosemary House to pick up your advance ticket.
-Or contact Susanna, she will mail them to you in advance!
+Or contact Susanna (no later than Sept.
+13), she will mail them to you in advance!

 9:00 am - 4:00 pm